Last updated: May 2026 · Written from 5+ years of hands-on experience — from killing my first three snake plants to caring for 8 thriving ones.

 The Crisis (December 2023)

-What I received: a friend’s “dying” snake plant — her last attempt before tossing it.
-On arrival: 8 of 12 leaves completely yellow, mushy and soft at the base, soil soaking wet and reeking of decay, multiple leaves flopping over.
+A friend handed me her “dying” snake plant — her last attempt before tossing it.
+On arrival: 8 of 12 leaves completely yellow, mushy and soft at the base, soil soaking wet and reeking of decay, several leaves flopping over.
 Her confession: “I watered it every 5 days for 3 months straight.”
 Ouch.

 My Diagnosis & Emergency Treatment

-I removed the plant from its pot.
-The damage was worse than expected — about 70% of the roots were black and mushy, and out of roughly 20 roots, only 4 were still healthy and white.
-Grim, but not impossible.
-I sterilized my scissors with rubbing alcohol and ruthlessly cut away ALL rotted roots — no trying to save questionable brown sections.
-I removed 6 completely yellow leaves at the base, leaving 6 green (but stressed) leaves.
-Then I did something critical: I let the root ball air dry on newspaper for 36 hours.
+Out of the pot, the damage was worse than expected — about 70% of the roots were black and mushy; of roughly 20 roots, only 4 were still white and healthy.
+Grim, but not hopeless.
+I sterilized my scissors with rubbing alcohol and cut away every rotted root (no saving questionable brown sections), removed the 6 fully yellow leaves at the base, leaving 6 green-but-stressed ones, and then did the critical part: I let the root ball air-dry on newspaper for 36 hours.

-Fresh start (Day 3): I repotted in 100% DRY cactus soil mix — no pre-moistening — in a terracotta pot for breathability, downsizing from an 8-inch pot to a 6-inch (smaller pot = faster drying = less rot risk).
-The critical decision: I didn’t water for 2 full weeks.
+Fresh start (Day 3): I repotted into 100% DRY cactus mix (no pre-moistening) in a terracotta pot, downsizing from an 8-inch to a 6-inch (smaller pot = faster drying = less rot risk).
+The decisive move: I didn’t water for two full weeks.

 The Recovery Timeline (6-Month Journey)